sony/esstra/doc/case-study/kernel.md

     *** ESSTRA plugin not found at /usr/local/lib/gcc/x86_64-linux-gnu/11/plugin/esstracore.so.
 Please install esstra plugin..
 Stop.
     ```
 > [!note]
 > Currently, as described in [README.md](https://github.com/sony/esstra/blob/main/README.md), **ESSTRA** collects source file information during the build process using a GCC plugin, so it does not support files that require other compilers.
 For Rust/LLVM, a proof of concept (PoC) is being conducted at https://github.com/sony/esstra/tree/poc/rust-llvm/poc.
+The above modifications to the Kernel were made for the x86 architecture.

 ## 4. Build Process